smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ### Views
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When creating a view, if you perform a `CAST` function or create a computed column on a column that has a `NOT NULL` constraint, the result will yield a NULLable column.
+When creating a view, if you perform a `CAST` function or create a computed column on a column that has a `NOT NULL` constraint, the result will yield a NULLable column.

 Here we create a table with `NOT NULL` constraints and then create a view where we perform a `CAST` and create a computed column.
 From the resulting screenshot, we can see the columns are NULLable.